-Moving house can be one of the most stressful times of your life, often exacerbated by solicitors you can't get hold of or seem to take an age to reply to basic queries.
+Moving to a new house can be one of the most stressful times of your life, often exacerbated by solicitors you can't get hold of or seem to take an age to reply to basic queries.
 We aim to keep stress levels to a minimum with our open, honest approach.
 We use the latest technology to speed up transactions where possible without cutting corners.

 A quick guide to the legal process when buying a house

 Our initial advice for anybody looking to buy a house is to know how much you can realistically afford to spend before you start looking.
-On more occasions than not you will need some kind of deposit however by speaking to a mortgage broker/lender they will be able to advise you accordingly.
+On more occasions than not you will need a deposit however by speaking to a mortgage broker/lender they will be able to advise you accordingly.
 There are many lenders out there so it is always advisable to get some independent financial advice so all the available market products can be explored.

 Once you have an idea of how much you can afford and have an offer in principle from a Lender, visit all the estate agents in your chosen area or look online to arrange viewings.
-Be realistic about what you can afford as you have to be able to make your mortgage payments on a monthly basis as well as live!
+Be realistic about what you can afford as you must be able to make your mortgage payments on a monthly basis as well as live!
 You will soon come to resent your property if you have no spare money to enjoy life as well.

 When you have put an offer in for a property and it has been accepted, you will need to instruct a solicitor to act for you.
 On our website we have an easy to use calculator of how much the legal side of your purchase will cost – THERE ARE NO HIDDEN EXTRA’S remember to take this into account if you are comparing fees between us and other Solicitors or Conveyancers.
-Generally the one thing you can compare firms on are their actual legal fees as the searches etc. should all be the same.
+Generally, the one thing you can compare firms on are their actual legal fees as the searches etc. should all be the same.
 Be confident that you can speak to your solicitor/conveyancer when you have a question and that you will not just be a number.
-All of our clients speak to us directly as and when required.
+All our clients speak to us directly as and when required.
 There are no secretaries to leave your number with – you get US!

 So once you have instructed a solicitor you tell your Estate Agent and they send what is called a Memorandum of Sale to the solicitors acting for both the seller and the buyer and the legal process officially starts.